vytasrgl/ChatScript/wiki/ChatScript-System-Functions-Manual.md

 ^export(myfacts.txt @3)
 ```

+If the name includes the substring "ltm", then the file will not be appendable, but will
+be encryptable and routes to databases if the filesystem has been overridden by Mongo, Postgres,
+or MySQL.

 ### `^import`( name set erase transient )
 `name` is the file to read from.
 Set is where to put the read facts.
 `erase` can be `erase` meaning delete the file after use or `keep` meaning